Miss World 2017: Replacements

 Michèle Ange Minkata of Cameroon was appointed to compete in the Miss World 2017 after Julie Nguimfack, Miss Cameroon 2016, was dethroned due to indiscipline.
 Nguimfack was denied a U.S. visa to participate in the previous year's event and was expected to compete this year’s but Minkata, who was the fourth runner-up in Miss Cameroon 2016, stepped in as the new representative, Maria Psilou was crowned Star Hellas 2017 at a private casting organized by Vassilis Prevelakis, the national director of the Star Hellas pageant.
 She replaced Theodora Soukia, Miss Hellas 2017, as Greece's representative at Miss World 2017.
 The reasons for this change were not publicly disclosed, Felana Tirindraza of Madagascar was appointed to represent her country at the Miss World 2017 pageant after Njara Windye Harris, the original winner, chose to compete in the Miss University Africa 2017 contest instead, and Itır Esen, who was crowned Miss Turkey World 2017, was dethroned just hours later due to a controversial tweet about the 2016 Turkish coup attempt.
 Aslı Sümen, the first runner-up, was subsequently appointed as Miss Turkey Universe 2017.

 Jannatul Nayeem Avril of Bangladesh, was dethroned and she was replaced by her 2nd Runner-up, Jessia Islam.
-Khephra Sylvester of the British Virgin Islands withdrew from the competition due to the conflicting dates between Miss Universe 2017 and Miss World 2017, She was replaced by her 1st Runner-up, Helina Hewlett.
+Khephra Sylvester of the British Virgin Islands withdrew from the competition due to the conflicting dates between Miss Universe 2017 and Miss World 2017, she was replaced by her 1st Runner-up, Helina Hewlett.
+Alicia Aylies of France withdrew due to conflicting dates between Miss World 2017 and Miss Universe 2017, she was replaced by her 1st Runner-Up, Aurore Kichenin.
 Derri Dacres-Lee of Cayman Islands was replaced by Anika Conolly due to the minimum age requirement, Later Anika Conolly withdrew from the competition for similar allegation, She was replaced by her 1st Runner-up, Kristin Amaya.
 Virginia Argueta of Guatemala replaced Lisbeth Gómez for reasons unspecified.
 On the other hand, Vian Ameer Sulaiman of Iraq were dethroned as the Miss World for their respective countries for hiding their marriage information in the entry form, her 1st Runner-up Hama Adil, was crowned the new Miss Iraq 2017 after organisers disqualified Vian Sulaiman for hiding her marital status.
 But Hama Adil withdrew from the competition for unknown reason.